The following information can be found on this page:

 Definition: Revenue received from participation in away or neutral-site games.

 Explanation: Revenue received from participation in away or neutral-site games.
 (Line 7).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 COMPETITION GUARANTEES (EXPENSES):